maianejunqueira/maianejunqueira.github.io/README.md

 # PhD Student in Electrical Engineering with a Focus on Ethical AI
 I am Maiane Junqueira Teixeira Neto, a PhD student in Electrical Engineering with a focus on Ethical AI and Computer Engineering at the Universidade Estadual de Campinas (Unicamp).
-I hold a Master’s degree from Unicamp, in which I am currently pursuing my doctoral studies.
+I hold a Master’s degree from Unicamp, where I am currently pursuing my doctoral studies.
 Additionally, I have a Bachelor's degree in Mathematics and gained international academic experience as an Exchange Student at Fontbonne University in St. Louis, Missouri.
 Currently, my research interests lie in Ethical Artificial Intelligence.
 I believe that Artificial Intelligence is an advancing technology that must be developed and implemented carefully to avoid harmful behavior towards vulnerable groups.

 ### Education
-Universidade Estadual de Campinas                        August 2022 -  Expected December 2026 **Doctor of Philosophy Student in Electrical Engineering with a minor in Computer Engineering**
+**Universidade Estadual de Campinas                        August 2022 -  Expected December 2026**
+- Doctor of Philosophy Student in Electrical Engineering with a minor in Computer Engineering

-Universidade Estadual de Campinas	                                  March 2018 - January 2023
+**Universidade Estadual de Campinas	                                   March 2018 - January 2023**
-**Master’s degree in Electrical Engineering with a minor in Computer Engineering**
+- Master’s degree in Electrical Engineering with a minor in Computer Engineering

-Fontbonne University	                                            August 2013 - December 2014
+**Fontbonne University	                                             August 2013 - December 2014**
-**Brazil Scientific Mobility Program Science without Borders**
+- Brazil Scientific Mobility Program Science without Borders

-Universidade Federal de Mato Grosso do Sul	                             March 2011 - July 2016 **Bachelor’s degree in Mathematics**
+**Universidade Federal de Mato Grosso do Sul	                          March 2011 - July 2016**
+- Bachelor’s degree in Mathematics

 ### Research Experience
 **Universidade Estadual de Campinas                                  Campinas, São Paulo, Brazil**